 Make Your Dreams Happen

 Always wanted to start your own business?
-Lake Area Tech's Business Associate/Entrepreneurship program option is designed to help you succeed.
+Lake Area Tech's Business/Entrepreneurship program option is designed to help you succeed.
 Whether you are an enterprising student in a current technical program, a returning graduate, or someone with ideas and drive who wants additional creative, managerial, financial, and productive skills - this option is designed for you.
 Our economy needs new thinkers, leaders, and owners!

 What can I expect?

 In the Entrepreneurship option, you will learn the crucial theories and practices needed to be successful including: creative problem solving, networking, strategic goal-setting, defining markets, business plan development, and incorporating principles of manufacturing, selling, and accounting.
 Our curriculum is approved and continually updated by an industry advisory board of area entrepreneurs and potential employers.
 As a student, you will be guided in business planning, real world projects with area companies, industry field trips, and finally, an internship and/or capstone project.
-Program Features If you are an A.A.S. technical institute graduate, consider taking your education to the business-owner level by adding an additional year of study in our Entrepreneurship option.
-Or, earn your Business Associate/Entrepreneurship option online!
-Click at the bottom of this page for more information.
+Program Features If you are an A.A.S. technical college graduate, consider taking your education to the business-owner level by adding an additional year of study in our Entrepreneurship option.
+Click at the bottom of this page for more information on the online option!
 Whatever your plans, we are here to help you start your journey!
+A laptop is required for this program.

-Click here to view the Business Associate/ Entrepreneurship Option Course Outline Click here to view the Business Associate Program Placement Report Click here to view the Business Associate Student Learning Outcomes Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.
+Learn more at www.lakeareatech.edu Click here to view the Business/Entrepreneurship webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.